maxime1jacquet/npm-directives/projects/ngx-wrapper-tiny-slider/README.md

-# Angular Wrapper for Tiny Slider (ngx-wrapper-tiny-slider)
+# Angular Wrapper for Tiny Slider (SSR !) (ngx-wrapper-tiny-slider)

 A simple angular wrapper for [tiny slider](https://www.npmjs.com/package/tiny-slider).
-This project is a copy of [this package](https://www.npmjs.com/package/ngx-tiny-slider) because i need this wrapper up to date.
+This project is a copy of [this package](https://www.npmjs.com/package/ngx-tiny-slider) because i need this wrapper up to date, and support SSR.

 # Getting Started